Here Are Some of the Ways Bill O’Reilly Gave Us Trump and Cheapened America

 2. O’Reilly beat the drum nightly for George W. Bush’s invasion and occupation of Iraq.
 He repeatedly alleged that Iraqi dictator Saddam Hussein was behind al-Qaeda, with the implication that Iraq blew up New York and Washington, D.C.
 He repeatedly alleged that Saddam Hussein had “weapons of mass destruction” and that he was training al-Qaeda operatives in chemical weapons use at Salman Pak.
 There is no evidence that that was the case.
 Iraq had nothing to do with al-Qaeda and was clearly afraid of it.
 There were no weapons of mass destruction in Iraq.

-O’Reilly had said that if there turned out to be no WMD in Iraq, he would become more skeptical of the Bush white house.
-But despite the collapse of the case against Iraq, O’Reilly went on cheerleading for Bush/ Cheney.
+O’Reilly had said that if there turned out to be no WMD in Iraq, he would become more skeptical of the Bush White House.
+But despite the collapse of the case against Iraq, O’Reilly went on cheerleading for Bush/Cheney.

 3. O’Reilly said on “The View” that “Muslims hit us” on 9/11.
 Joy Behar and Whoopi Goldberg walked off the set when O’Reilly doubled down on his hate speech and gross generalization.
 When Trump said last fall “Islam hates us,” he was just echoing O’Reilly.